 - 1 tablespoon of honey, or to taste

-High antioxidant drink with good source of fibers and vitamins.
-I recommend it to any person trying to lose bodyfat or just to add it to an English Breakfast for instance.
+High antioxidant drink with a good source of fibers and vitamins.
+I recommend it to any person trying to lose body fat or just to add it to an English Breakfast for instance.

 However, if you want to increase the calories just add 100 grams of oats.
 Only the oats bring in at least 300 kcal.
 Put them together in a blender and there you go, a balanced vegetarian breakfast.

-When I was on a quest of getting thousands of calories a day I used to add lots of carbs to everything.
-Almost everyone of us can eat what I recommend here with small changes and of course if you are not allergic to something.
+When I was on a quest for getting thousands of calories a day I used to add lots of carbs to everything.
+Almost every one of us can eat what I recommend here with small changes and of course if you are not allergic to something.

 I never take any supplements whatsoever.
-However, I am not an idiot and I reckon that certain individuals have real troubles in getting muscles mass.
-If that is your case and if your belly is flat then find a good protein supplement and add 2-3 teaspoons (depending on how many proteins you need for each meal).
-I also noticed that some proteins have nice flavors and a friend of mine actually added them just for taste.
+However, I am not an idiot and I reckon that certain individuals have real troubles in getting muscle mass.
+If that is your case and if your belly is flat [low bodyfat percentage] then find a good protein supplement and add 2-3 teaspoons (depending on how many proteins you need for each meal).
+I also noticed that some proteins have nice flavors and a friend of mine actually added them just for taste even though he already got enough of protein coming from food.

 This salad is optional if your time will allow it and if you need more saturation.